Karagul/Product-Mix-Optimization/README.md

 #### Conclusion
-PC Tech Company should produce 560 of computer type Basic and 1200 of computer type XP to achieve maximum profit of $199,600.
+PC Tech Company should produce 560 of computer type Basic and 1200 of computer type XP to achieve maximum predicted profit of $199,600.

 #### Citations